Skip to content

 Portfolio Review

-In the final week of the program, each student will have a one-on-one portfolio review with an industry professional to discuss their writing, their future academic and career goals and their ‘next-steps strategy’.
+In the final week of the program, each participant will have a one-on-one portfolio review with an industry professional to discuss their writing, their future academic and career goals and their ‘next-steps strategy’.

 Eligibility

-This track is open to high-school students enrolled in 10th-12th grade in Spring 2025 with a GPA of 3.2 or higher.
+This track is open to high-school students enrolled in 10th-12th grade in Spring 2025 as well as undergraduate students who are freshman to juniors in Spring 2025.
+Applicants must have a GPA of 3.0 or higher.

-All students will be required to successfully complete a safety training course before the first day of the program to ensure safe practices while using film equipment and sound stages.
-Students will be provided ample time to complete this training before the start of the program, and more information will be sent to students once enrolled.
+All participants will be required to successfully complete a safety training course before the first day of the program to ensure safe practices while using film equipment and sound stages.
+Participants will be provided ample time to complete this training before the start of the program, and more information will be sent to participants once enrolled.

 Online Registration